chauby/chauby.github.io/pages/cv.md

 My research interests include robot learning, model predictive control, legged robots, motion planning and imitation learning, etc. In the past ten years, my main research topics are about the exoskeleton robots for gait assistance and rehabilitation training, and focus on the gait patterns analysis and generation, some of them has been applied to the paraplegic and hemiplegic patients [[link]](http://www.buffalo-robot.com/Product/xzwgl/).

-I have published about 20 papers [[Google Scholar]](https://scholar.google.com.hk/citations?hl=zh-CN&user=etqLTR8AAAAJ) on the IEEE Robotics and Automation Letters (R-AL), IEEE Transactions on Automation Science and Engineering (T-ASE), and the IEEE International conference ICRA, IROS, ROBIO, etc.
+I have published about 20 papers [[Google Scholar]](https://scholar.google.com.hk/citations?hl=zh-CN&user=etqLTR8AAAAJ) on the Expert Systems with Applications, IEEE Robotics and Automation Letters (R-AL), IEEE Transactions on Automation Science and Engineering (T-ASE), IEEE International Journal of Humanoid Robotics (IJHR), Robotica and the IEEE International conference ICRA, IROS, ROBIO, etc.

 # 2. Webpage for me